InnerPlant/.github/README.md

 6. **Acknowledgments**: If your project uses third-party libraries, tools, or resources, acknowledge them in your README.
 This helps give credit to those who have contributed to your project indirectly.

-7. **Contact Information**: Provide contact information or links to relevant communication channels (such as Slack, Discord, or mailing lists) where users can reach out for support or ask questions.
+7. **Contact Information**: Provide contact information or links to relevant communication channels (such as Slack) where users can reach out for support or ask questions.

 Remember to keep your README concise, well-organized, and easy to read.
-A well-crafted README can significantly improve the visibility and adoption of your project.

 ---

 ### Issues